piepieninja/Euler/README.md

 <code> $ make problem=001 </code>

-that will contruct all of the files nessesary to run problem 001 and then remove all of the unnessesary files.
-To run other problems use the same
+that will contruct all of the files nessesary to run problem 001, run problem 001, and then remove all of the unnessesary files.
+To run other problems use the same syntax:
-syntax:

 <code> $ make problem=### </code>